About the Director

 On Feb.
 6, 2009, Gov. Jay Nixon appointed John M. Huff, a native of Potosi, Mo., as director of the Missouri Department of Insurance, Financial Institutions and Professional Registration.
-John was confirmed by the Missouri Senate on Feb.
+He was confirmed by the Missouri Senate on Feb.
 19.

 One of his top priorities is using technology to improve the efficiency and effectiveness of license applications, renewals, complaints, enforcement actions and board and commission nominations.

-John earned his bachelor's degree in business administration from Southeast Missouri State University.
+Director Huff earned his bachelor's degree in business administration from Southeast Missouri State University.
 He earned an MBA at Saint Louis University, and his Juris Doctor degree from the Washington University School of Law in St. Louis.
 He and his wife and daughter live in Columbia.